ericsink/SQLitePCL.raw/README.md

 At the very bottom is the SQLite library itself.
 Written in C.  This is unmanaged code, compiled for x86 or ARM or whatever.

 Building on that, SQLitePCL.raw has three layers.
-The first two live in the platform assemblies.
-The third one lives in the PCL itself and provides the public API.

 (1) We need something that can call the C code.
-For most .NET-ish implementations this is DllImport (aka P/Invoke).
+For the Xamarin implementations this is DllImport (aka P/Invoke).
 For Windows Phone 8, this is a C++ wrapper.
+For the others, it is both.
 In either case, this presents an extremely low-level API.
 C pointers become System.IntPtr.
 Strings are not actually .NET strings, but rather, are in utf-8 encoding, represented in C# as either an IntPtr or a byte[].

-(2) Next layer up, but still within the platform-specific assemblies, we have a C# layer which makes things just a tiny bit friendlier.
+(2) Next layer up, we have a
+C# layer which makes things just a tiny bit friendlier.
 Not much.
 It maps strings to/from utf8.
 And it manages delegates.
-Both of these things require platform-specific code or else I would have moved this functionality up one layer into the PCL itself.
-However, it is also the case that these things can share some code.
-So there is a file called src/platform/util.cs which is portable in the sense that it can be recompiled into each platform assembly, but it not portable enough to be compiled into a PCL assembly.

-This layer is the boundary between the platform assembly and the PCL assembly.
-It implements a C# interface defined in the PCL assembly.
-It is implemented as a class so it can be instantiated and injected.
+The implementation of this layer varies depending on which assembly it is.
+For the PCL assembly itself (the Bait assembly), this is implemented as a set of stubs that throw errors.

-(3) Inside the PCL assembly, we have one more layer called "raw".
+(3) Finally, we have one more layer called "raw".
 This layer
 is the top layer of the PCL, the one that is presented publicly.
+It is identical in all of the assemblies, portable or not.
 It adds one more C# nicety, which is that all IntPtrs are packaged up inside typed wrapper classes.
 For example, at the level of the C API, a database connection is represented by a sqlite3\*.
 One layer up,